 Through witchcraft, total undetectable slaves who are demonically possessed are created (see Monarch slaves).

-Female Monarch slaves are symbolised as having a ‘female alter’, which they showcase onscreen and elsewhere.
+Female Monarch slaves are symbolised as having a ‘male alter’, which they showcase onscreen and elsewhere.
 These male alters represent the legions of demons that possess them.

 Let’s take a look at some of them:

 Fan Bingbing, photographed by Chen Man for Esquire magazine in August 2009.
 The love heart on her chest represents the buttocks, symbolising ritual sodomy used to open the pineal gland and allow demons to possess slaves

 Jessica Stam in a photoshoot from the April 2015 edition of Numéro China magazine.
 The mask on her right represents her male alter/the demons that possess her.
 Note the ‘sleeping’ female mask ~ her repressed spirit